 Software License Management Best Practices

 - Get your licenses in order.
 The best place to start when getting your software license management system in place is to organize which software programs you’re using and their license information.
 It’s best to store this information in a central and accessible location so you’ll know exactly what you already own and what is available to assign to employees.
 Include as much information as possible here, such as prices, expiration dates, contracts, etc. Don’t forget to include your cloud software here as well.
-This will help you get started with your software license management software with everything organized.
+This will help you get started with your software with everything organized.

 - Compliance check.
-Once you’ve understood which programs and licenses you (believe) you own, it’s time to make sure that you are compliant with all of them.
+Once you’ve understood which programs and licenses you (beliebe) you own, it’s time to make sure that you are compliant with all of them.
 As discussed, this is critical in order to avoid fines as well as potentially ruining your reputation.
 Contracts, license agreements, purchase receipts, etc. should be stored in a central software licensing management tool for easy reference if necessary.

-- Keep up the work over time.
+- Keep up the work overtime.
 It is critical to continually keep tracking your software licenses as things change over time and systems can always be improved.
 By continuously tracking your spending, license use, future needs, etc., with your software licensing management tool, you’ll be able to optimize spending and minimize waste.

 - Set up a system for renewals.
 You don’t want to be in a situation where a license expires and you forget to renew it.
-An essential part of enterprise software license management best practices is to schedule renewals, maintenance, approvals and any other activities related to your licensing needs.
+An essential part of enterprise software license management best practices is to schedule renewals, maintenance, approvals, and any other activities related to your licensing needs.
 You certainly won’t remember all of these important dates on your own.

 Software License Management Solutions